 Armored vehicles shall only be operated by officers certified by the Tactical Operations Team commander.
 This includes, but is not limited to, all members of the Entry Team and Sniper Team elements.
 It also includes all Patrol Rifle Officers (PRO’s).

-Officers may stage an armored vehicle near a scene prior to a commander’s authorization to deploy the armored vehicle but shall not deploy it to the scene without authorization except under exigent circumstances (e.g. active shooter or mass casualty incidents).
+Vehicle and Operations Training

+All officers authorized to operate armored vehicles shall participate in training sessions for their proper operation, which shall be conducted by a member of the Department’s Training Staff.
+Periodic training shall include a review of the essential features of the vehicle, and a driving, operational and tactical maneuvering assessment, to ensure all operators are proficient in its use, and aware of emergency procedures.
+The records of such training shall be maintained by the Department's Training Staff.

+Armored vehicles shall also be included in scenario-based training, to provide officers who respond to critical incidents with continued familiarization to ensure the safe operation and effectiveness of these vehicles.
+Scenario and classroom-based training also offer the opportunity to screen for, monitor, and assess an officer's mental and physical readiness to conduct critical incident operations prior to deployment in such operations.

+Use of an armored vehicle for training purposes shall be considered a “use” for purposes of reporting.

 Use of Video Recording Devices with Armored Vehicles

 Officers operating an armored vehicle shall utilize any video recording devices assigned to that vehicle in accordance with Departmental policy for the use of portable digital recording devices (e.g. Departmental General Order I-15.1).
 This means that absent exigent circumstance (e.g. active shooter) the recording devices shall be attached to the armored vehicle and activated prior to initiating the circumstances enumerated in policy (e.g. detentions and arrests, serving a search or arrest warrant).
 Additionally, recording devices shall not be deactivated until allowed per policy.

-Once an armored vehicle is deployed to the scene, the on-scene supervisor of the officers utilizing the armored vehicle (e.g. Team Leader of the Designated Arrest Team) shall ensure the cameras are positioned towards the subject or the location of interest when it is feasible to do so safely.
+Once an armored vehicle is deployed to the scene, the on-scene supervisor of the officers utilizing the armored vehicle (e.g. Team Leader of the Designated Arrest Team) shall ensure the cameras are positioned towards the person or the location of interest when it is feasible to do so safely.

 The officer operating the armored vehicle is responsible for ensuring video recording devices are deployed with the armored vehicle and activated appropriately, recordings are uploaded to the appropriate system, and video recording devices are returned to their charging stations.
 These duties may be assigned to other personnel by the incident commander as necessary.

-Use of Armored Vehicles During Critical Incidents

-Every critical incident is different, and the use of the armored vehicle will necessarily vary depending on the circumstances at hand.
-However, all uses of the armored vehicle should be consistent with Department training and procedures for resolving critical incidents, to include:

-Maintaining adequate cover.
-The armored vehicle’s capabilities greatly exceed those of any patrol vehicles, and should be maximized.

-Restricting subject movement.
-The armored vehicle may give an advantage over conventional patrol vehicles for such maneuvers as blocking in another vehicle.

-Allowing for peaceful negotiations.
-Armored vehicles may allow officers to get into position to safely negotiate while still maintaining cover.

-Maintaining a position of advantage.
-The armored vehicle must be placed in such a way as to maximize the position of advantage for officers, to allow all reasonable means for resolving the incident peacefully.

-Protecting Life.
-Armored vehicles may be able to operate in situations (e.g. active shooter) where personnel driving conventional vehicles would be at risk.

-After Action
+After Action and Documentation of Deployments

+Commanders authorizing deployment of an armored vehicle shall notify their chain of command of the deployment as soon as is practical after the incident has been resolved.
 A commander who authorizes the deployment of an armored vehicle shall email notification to all OPD commanders (e.g. DL – OPD Command).
 The email shall include a brief synopsis of the incident along with at least the following details:

 Date, time, and location